arangodb/docs/3.10/features.md

 you can additionally set up off-site replication for your entire cluster ([Datacenter-to-Datacenter Replication](arangosync.html)).

-If you do not want to operate your own ArangoDB instances on-premise, then you may use our fully managed multi-cloud service **ArangoDB Oasis**.
+If you do not want to operate your own ArangoDB instances on-premises, then you may use our fully managed multi-cloud service **ArangoDB Oasis**.
 It runs the Enterprise Edition of ArangoDB, lets you deploy clusters with a few clicks, and is operated by a dedicated team of ArangoDB engineers day and